Modelling interface factorizations between Landau-Ginzburg models as module functors: A category of functors

 \section{A category of functors}

-In this section, we introduce the cohomology category $H^{\bullet}\Fun(R',R)$ of a differential graded category of functors mapping modules over a polynomial ring $R$ to modules over a polynomial ring $R'$.
-We also define a horizontal composition in $H^{\bullet}\Fun(R',R)$ which equips the category of endofunctors $H^{\bullet}\Fun(R,R)$ with the structure of a monoidal supercategory. $H^{\bullet}\Fun(R',R)$ will provide the stage for the fusion functors that we will introduce in the subsequent section -- they form a subcategory characterized by the superpotentials.
+To prepare for the definition of the category of fusion functors in Section~\ref{sec:fusionfunctors}, we introduce in this section a larger category that contains the fusion functor categories, which depend on the superpotentials, as subcategories.
+Essentially, we consider ordinary $\mathbb{C}$-linear functors on categories of modules without the fusion functor property, but we extend the space of morphisms beyond the natural transformations.
+More concretely, we introduce the cohomology category $H^{\bullet}\Fun(R',R)$ of a differential graded category of functors mapping modules over a polynomial ring $R$ to modules over a polynomial ring $R'$.
+We also define a horizontal composition in $H^{\bullet}\Fun(R',R)$ which equips the category of endofunctors $H^{\bullet}\Fun(R,R)$ with the structure of a monoidal supercategory.
+Although the structures introduced in this section do not seem to have a direct physical interpretation, they provide the stage for the fusion functor description of B-type interfaces.